 Supports AWA Trip Leaders and guides with naturalist responsibilities while guests are at KBL.
 Also leads activities such as hiking and sea kayaking for independent lodge guests as well as an independently-designed evening program.
 Must have interpretation background and Wilderness First Responder or higher certification.
 Experience in sea kayaking or rafting class III white water (or higher) is a plus.
-Must possess or have the ability and experience to obtain a Restricted Operator of Uninspected Vessels (ROUPV) or greater Merchant Mariner Credential.
-(For details regarding license requirements please contact our hiring office.)
-Applicants must pass a pre-employment physical and drug screen and participate in a random drug screening program as required by Alaska State Parks and the United States Coast Guard.
+Our guides also act as deckhands on our USCG inspected vessel.
+As such, applicants must pass a pre-employment physical and drug screen and participate in a random drug screening program as required by the United States Coast Guard and Alaska State Parks.
 Pay is DOE.

 KBL/Skilak Based Captain:

 - Previous experience in operation of vessels in inclement weather and seas.
 Alaska experience a plus.

 - Must possess at least a 25 ton inland USCG license.

 - Excellent customer service and natural history interpretation skills.

 - Communication skills with both guests and employees.

 - Ability to be flexible with daily schedule.